 After eating pizza, measuring blood glucose levels revealed a significant increase in blood sugar levels, resulting in high hyperglycemia thresholds.
 Type 2 diabetes would develop if this hyperglycemic condition were maintained regularly.
 (6)

 The pasta's low glycemic index doesn't cause a spike in blood insulin levels and maintains a regular blood glucose level.
 In turn, reducing risks of developing metabolic disorders and diabetes.
 (5)

 Eating a well-balanced, healthful homemade pizza has its advantages.

 Obesity risks are reduced by eating the above-mentioned healthy pizza, according to research.

 The baker's yeast used in pizzas is beneficial to one's general health.
 It boosts your immune system, boosts your metabolism, and improves your digestion and absorption of meals.
 (7) (8)

-Pasta can be prepared in a healthy way that can contain the perfect amount of carbs, proteins, and all other necessary elements that are required in a daily diet.
+Pasta can be prepared in a healthy way that can contain the perfect amount of carbs, proteins, and all other necessary elements required in a daily diet.

 Gluten-free pasta and pizza on overall health

-Gluten-free pasta and pizza are prepared with alternatives to wheat such as rice or potato, they are higher in carbs and glycemic index.
+Gluten-free pasta and pizza are prepared with alternatives to wheat such as rice or potato, and they are higher in carbs and glycemic index.
 It was shown that blood glucose levels were much higher in gluten-free pizza and pasta than compared to blood glucose levels after eating a regular pizza or pasta.
 This is a question to be asked, which is healthier?
 The gluten-free or the regular.
-Overall, it is important to stay away from gluten-free foods if the person suffers from celiac disease and gluten intolerance.
+Overall, it is important to stay away from gluten-free foods if they have celiac disease and gluten intolerance.
 Anything other than that might not be a healthier choice for the person.
 (9)

 Comparison summary table